AltaPay/plugin-opencart3/README.md

 ### Prerequisites:

-* OpenCart 3.x should be installed with the default theme on publically accessible URL
+* OpenCart 3.x should be installed with the default theme on publicly accessible URL
 * Cypress should be installed

 ### Steps